31 Minutos: Theater plays and concerts

-At the end of 2010, 31 minutos performed a play called Resucitando una estrella ("Resuscitating a Star").
+At the end of 2010, 31 minutos performed a play called Resucitando una estrella ("Resurrecting A Star").
 The plot revolved around a television talent show, where Tulio Triviño and other characters were looking for the best old-fashioned artist to give them the chance to be again.
 These performances began as a tour of southern Chile to bring joy to people in the localities most devastated by the earthquake of February 27 that year, but some time later the play arrived in Mexico, in 2012.

 31 minutes performing at the Lollapalooza Chile 2012.

 On March 31, 2012 they performed at the Lollapalooza Chile festival.
 Juan Manuel Egaña received an invitation and, together with Felipe Ilabaca —bass player of Chancho en Piedra—, convinced Díaz and Peirano to participate —who, at first, considered the event as a humorous one— It was such an impact that the band (composed by the musicians Pablo Ilabaca on the electric guitar, Felipe Ilabaca on the bass, Camilo Salinas on the keyboards and Pedropiedra on the drums, together with the voice actors of the program) scheduled four presentations for July in the Movistar Arena of Santiago.
 These events were very well attended and popular, in addition to being released on a live album called Gira Mundial —under the label Feria Music—.
 In the second half of 2012 the Organizing Committee of the 2013 Viña del Mar International Song Festival confirmed 31 minutos as one of the national artists for the journey.
 They performed on February 27, 2013, being the first puppet group to set foot in the Quinta Vergara.
 In more than an hour and a half of presentation they achieved a show that was praised by the press and applauded by the audience present, which gave them the 4 maximum awards of the evening.
 They also achieved the maximum position of tune of the 2013 edition of the festival: 53 points of screen share.
 Coinciding with the same day of the presentation, the company Amnesia Games developed a game of 31 minutos for cellular phones in alliance with the producer Aplaplac and the telephone company Claro Chile.
 The game stood out in the stores of Windows Phone and Amazon and managed to position itself in the first places of the App Store.

 In view of the success achieved at the festival, they decided to play the stages again, but this time with Radio Guaripolo, a show directed by Alvaro Diaz and written by Pedro Peirano, which officially opened at the Teatro Municipal de Las Condes.
 In it, Guaripolo owns a radio station, where he plays pranks on the phone to the rest of the characters of 31 minutos.
 One of the most important events of this production was the premiere of the song "Mi mamá me lo teje todo", which would later be part of the soundtrack of the fourth season.